-Paying consistent additional payments on your loan principal yields singificant returns.
-Borrowers pay against principal in various ways.
-For many people,Perhaps the easiest way to organize this process is by making one extra payment every year.
-If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another popular option is to pay half of your payment every other week.
-The effect here is that you will make one additional monthly payment in a year.
-These options differ a little in lowering the total interest paid and reducing payback length, but they will all significantly shorten the length of your mortgage and lower the total interest paid over the duration of the loan.
+Paying regular extra payments toward your loan principal will yield huge savings.
+Borrowers can do this in several ways.
+For many people,Perhaps the simplest way to keep track is by making one extra mortgage payment every year.
+Of course, many people won't be able to pull off this huge additional payment, so dividing a single extra payment into twelve extra monthly payments works too.
+Finally, you can commit to paying half of your mortgage payment every other week.
+These options differ slightly in reducing the final payback amount and shortening payback length, but each will significantly shorten the length of your mortgage and lower the total interest paid over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.